 Date of birth: 3/4/91

-The Press Player of the Year in 2012 in his debut season after joining from Hull.
-Not the biggest prop but always gets through more work that most.
+The Press Player of the Year in 2012 and 2014 - which pretty much says it all.
+Not the biggest prop but ‘Mr Duracell’ is ever-reliable and gets through more work than most week after week.

-No-nonsense forward heading into second season in first grade.
-Hopefully will have come on after embarking on a steep learning curve last year and seems to have put on size in pre-season.
+No-nonsense forward heading into third season in first grade.
+Came on a lot last year after embarking on a steep learning curve in 2013 and could be better again this term.

 Kriss Brining 14

 Former scholarship starlet became the Knights’ youngest-ever player when entering as a sub at Widnes in April 2011.
 Became a regular in 2013 while still a teenager but endured an injury blighted 2014.
 Needs to work on passing and game management but is quick out of dummy-half, has an eye for a try and his tackling technique means he punches above his weight.

 Was coached by James Ford at Wakefield College and went on to be a standout player for the Knights U18s, U20s and reserves.
 Lacks size but makes up for it with zip and is said to be beyond his years in game management.
 Has massive boots to fill if seen as long-term replacement for departed Championship One Player of the Year Jack Lee.

 Much has been made of his “fastest man in rugby league” tag - he won official sprint challenges in 2009 and 2010 - and he also notched 27 tries in 18 games for Leeds’ academy in 2012.
 Could not crack the Rhinos’ first team, though, and, after spells at Hunslet, on dual-reg, Featherstone, and, briefly, in rugby union with London Welsh, he arrives at York looking to nail down a first-team shirt and show off his pace.